SDV 100: College Success Skills

 Students should consult the current class schedule for a listing of available SDV 100 sections.

-If your advisor indicates that you will benefit from developmental coursework in English or math, you’ll want to enroll in those courses as soon as possible.
+If it is determined that you will benefit from foundational coursework in math and/or English, you will want to enroll in those courses as soon as possible to build the foundation you need to make progress toward your degree.

 English as a Second Language Support